gre/gre/posts/2021-05-01-plot-loops.md

 # Please also checkout other great artists

 I believe a lot of this hybrid idea of mixing plot, animation and NFTs.
-I believe ideas are just all there to be taken and often in the past we see ideas happen a lot at same times.
-I'm not the only one exploring this and I want to do a big kudos to these great artists:
+It was very funny for me to see all coïncidence and convergence of ideas on this topic.
+It's one of these moment when we have the exact same ideas at the same time.
+I'm not the only one exploring this and I want to do a big kudos to these great artists.

 ### Marion [@atelier_marion](https://twitter.com/atelier_marion/status/1388071908575490048)